whysosuso/whysosuso.github.io/_posts/2021-06-06-Holistic-Admissions-In-India.md

 - their reason to pursue the program in the said institution and things that they aspire to do with the education;
 - their ability to engage well and communicate their thoughts in a coherent manner

-HAP also allows universities to build a class that is diverse and is representative of the larger society.
+HAP also allows universities to build a class that is diverse and is representative of diveristies that the larger society has.
 The reason why an applicant (A) is selected could be different from why another applicant (B) gets selected.

 **The problem in Holistic admissions**